erwstout/ginger/documentation/visibility-classes.md

 ```

 ## Visibility Helpers
-Some visibility classes such as `lg-only`, `md-only`, and `sm-only` have helper classes to control the `display` property.
+Visibility classes allow you to control the `display` property.
 By default all classes are `display: flex`.
+Using these helpers you can quickly change the display property.
 Here is an example from `lg-only`:

 ```scss
 // Class as seen in components/_visibility.scss